 As of 6th April 2021, IR35 reform, otherwise known as off-payroll working, has been extended to the private sector.
 Meaning that the new off-payroll working rules will be applicable to those engaged to large and medium-sized businesses only.
 Small businesses are exempt and so contractors engaged to such businesses maintain responsibility for their IR35 status.
 Find out more.

-From April 2017, public sector workers will no longer be responsible for applying the IR35 rules.
-Instead, the responsibility will be placed on the end client (or agency if one exists) to assess employment status and make payment of applicable taxes.
-HMRC will be developing an optional online tool to assist the engager in making these decisions, with draft legislation available from 5th December 2016.
-Qdos have been speaking with key parties to develop a practical and compliant process which help both agencies and contractors with this amendment.
+From April 2017, public sector workers were no longer responsible for applying the IR35 rules.
+Instead, the responsibility was placed on the end client to assess employment status and the fee-payer to make payment of applicable taxes.
+HMRC developed an optional online IR35 tool to assist the engager in making these decisions.
+Qdos worked with key parties to develop a practical and compliant process which help both agencies and contractors with this amendment.

 The Business Entity Tests (BETs) introduced in 2012 were criticised by many leading authorities as unhelpful, with the majority of genuine contractors finding themselves in the higher risk bands.
 Many were misusing the tests to determine their employment status as was a natural response to the guidance.
 Taking note of the dissatisfaction with the tests, HMRC have now removed them with no plans to reissue a new version.
 All investigation-free guarantees previously issued will still be honoured.